Deadline and submission

 A few times for examination on campus will be available.
 Be sure to note if you booked a campus or distance/slack examination.
 If you booked a campus examination you will wait in the hallway of the third floor of the B-building 5 minutes before your timeslot.
 We will call you in.

-If you choose a distance exam it will take part over Slack using screensharing, microphone and preferably a web camera.
-At least 10 minutes before your time slot you should go in to slack-channel for the course and write your LNU-username and your booked time.
+If you choose a distance exam it will take part in Slack using screen sharing, microphone and preferably a web camera.
+At least 10 minutes before your time slot you should go into Slack channel for the course and write your LNU-username and your booked time.
 We will contact you on Slack when it is your turn.

-Book a time slot below.
-The text is in Swedish but should be easy to understand.
+Now you are ready to book a time slot below.
+(The text is in Swedish but should be easy to understand.)